-Expect six months or more recovery time before you'll feel fully healed after your liver transplant surgery.
+Expect six months or more of recovery time before you'll feel fully healed after your liver transplant surgery.
 You may be able to resume normal activities or go back to work a few months after surgery.
 How long it takes you to recover may depend on how ill you were before your liver transplant.

 Your chances of a successful liver transplant and long-term survival depend on your particular situation.